jyundt/aca-data-entry/README.md

-# aca-data-entry
+# oval-db
+## A collection of json files and scripts used to create data for ACA results

+One json document per race.

+### scripts/aca_data_entry.pl

-A (terrible) perl script to assist with data entry of old ACA (cycling) race results
+Perl script used to help with data entry

 Run the script, enter in the data.
 Sigh...